Wondering what to buy in a French supermarket? These are our favourite products to hunt out.

 Now, rather than let our purchases sit on our shelves unused, we pop open the tin, bottle or jar and enjoy.
 It’s not just food, though; I also I love the stationery – books of clear pockets are especially bargainous.
 Silicon bakeware is amazingly cheap too.

-Although we had a car in France we were travelling back to London from Ed’s parents’ house by public transport or I would have stocked up on wine too.
+On our last trip, we had a car in France but were travelling back to London from Somerset by public transport; this restricted the amount we could buy, otherwise I would have stocked up on wine as well.
 I remember one trip many many years ago when we discovered that we could fit two cases of wine under each of the front seats of the then boyfriend’s Fiat Panda.

 My top tips for a successful French supermarket stock up.

 - Have a Euro coin handy for the trolley.